christopher-ko-law/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Purpose
-Using loan statistics data from Quarter 1, 2019 from LendingClub, machine learning models will be applied to analzye the data.
+Using loan statistics data from Quarter 1, 2019 from LendingClub, machine learning models will be applied to analyze the data.
 The performance of each of the models will be reviewed.

 The models being reviewed are:
 * Oversampling